wellcomecollection/archivematica-infrastructure/README.md

-Documentation
+## Documentation

-We have documentation about the storage service, which includes:
+We have [documentation](./docs) about our Archivematica deployment, which includes:

-How-to guides explaining how to do common operations, e.g. ingest a new bag or look up a stored bag Reference material explaining how the storage service works Notes for developers who want to modify or extend the storage service
+*   How-to guides explaining how to do common operations, e.g. create a new transfer package Reference material explaining how the storage service works Notes for developers who want to modify or extend the storage service